On This Page

 If you feel your reaction is due to internal bias, this is a great opportunity to overcome that prejudice and learn something.
 Take a moment to say hi back and ask a question.
 However, if your reaction doesn’t seem to be based on an obvious bias but you still feel a strong reaction, consider trusting it.

 [RELATED: 9 Ways to Choose Happiness, and When Not To]

 How to Develop your intuition, trust your gut and live by it

 The truth is, we all have internal biases.
 We call them cognitive bias.
 It doesn’t mean you’re racist or prejudiced against someone (although it 100% could be).
 It means you lean a certain way on a subject based on your personal experiences and knowledge.
 It’s natural.
 You are making decisions based entirely on what you know and have experienced.
 Truthfully, that’s all you can do because that’s what you mentally have access to.
 That in and of itself is not a bad thing until you refuse additional knowledge or experiences that could potentially sway it.

 If you have no logical reason to refuse experience or knowledge, there should be no reason to not open your mind to a new possibility.
 Trying something new doesn’t force you to enjoy it or do it again.
 In fact, the result may solidify in your mind your current bias.
 Which again, is fine as long as you’re open to trying.

 These cognitive biases are the basis of our intuition.
 Our current knowledge set is what defines this and generates the response our gut instinct gives.
 By questioning its response, understanding its bias and challenging it when appropriate, we grow.
-Grow as human beings, growing our knowledge base and therefore our relationship with our intuition.
+Grow as human beings, growing our knowledge base and therefore our relationship with our intuition to trust your gut.

-So give it a try, question your intuition when it arises, but trust in it when appropriate.
+So give it a try, question your intuition when it arises, but trust your gut when appropriate.
 You’ll form a healthy relationship with your gut instinct which in turn will strengthen your core values and help you in decision making throughout your life.